Dylan097/yahtzee/README.md

 ## Testing

-- I have tested the website on the following browsers: Google Chrome.
+- I have tested the website on the following browsers: Google Chrome, Safari (mobile version).
-- I can confirm the website is fully responsive to all screen sizes.
+- I can confirm the website is fully responsive to all screen sizes on the browsers stated.

 ### Bugs
 #### Fixed Bugs